nativesintech/nonprofit-governance/Natives_In_Tech_Bylaws.md

 ADOPTED AND APPROVED by the Board of Directors.

 **President** Adam Recvlohe adam@nativesintech.org, signed this day the XX day of Month, 2020.
+**Treasurer** Catherine Ishimoticha erin@nativesintech.org, signed this day the 6th day of March, 2020.